Sponsored content

 Arches National Park, Utah, USA

-Utah is home to five national parks, but it’s Arches National Park that’s arguably the most impressive.
-The landscape here is truly otherworldly, and nowhere on the planet can you find such a large array of natural arches, whittled down over millions of years by water and wind.
-There are over 2,000 arches here, and the grand, craggy landscape has a timeless and indestructible quality to it.
+Utah is home to five national parks, but Arches National Park is arguably the most impressive.
+The landscape here is otherworldly, and there’s nowhere on the planet with such a large array of natural arches, whittled down over millions of years by water and wind.
+There are over 2,000 arches here, and the grand, craggy landscape has a timeless and indestructible quality.

 If some scenery looks familiar, it’s because the park appears in countless films, from Thelma & Louise to Indiana Jones, and the soaring spires and jagged pinnacles look incredibly cinematic against the huge blue sky.
-Arches is especially popular with thrillseekers, who enjoy climbing the arches, jumping off, and even mountain biking over them.
-But for something more laidback, hiking here is just as fun!
+Arches is especially popular with thrillseekers, who enjoy climbing the peaks, jumping off, and even mountain biking over them.
+But for something more laid-back, hiking here is just as fun.

 Final thoughts…